geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Ignaciosica & Geohot** [[00:22:39](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1359)]
 Ignaciosica: No, it's in code gen.
-Ignaciosica: But specifically, I could work around it by modifying things in the lower or modifying things in the vectorizer and the expander.
+But specifically, I could work around it by modifying things in the lower or modifying things in the vectorizer and the expander.
-Ignaciosica: So it's a, yeah, it's, I think it's, yeah.
+So it's a, yeah, it's, I think it's, yeah.
 Geohot: Yeah, but I mean, is this still the bug about the buffer numbering?
 Ignaciosica: No, no, that's solved like two weeks ago.